What Is Gonorrhea?

 - you and your sexual partner(s) do not have signs of gonorrhea

 People can get gonorrhea again if:

-- their partners aren't treated with antibiotics
+- Their partners aren't treated.

-- they get treated but then have sex with someone else who has gonorrhea
+- They get treated but then have sex with someone else who has gonorrhea.

 What Problems Can Happen?

 If it's not treated, gonorrhea can lead to:

 - in girls: pelvic inflammatory disease (PID), which can damage the reproductive system, making it hard or impossible for a woman to get pregnant later on